 - the processing is necessary to safeguard the vital interests of the data subject or another natural person.

 This right allows the User to regulate the fate of his or her Personal Data post-mortem by adopting general or specific directives, which DDG undertakes to respect.
-In this respect, the User may decide, in particular, that the data be transmitted to relatives or be deleted.
+In particular, the User may decide to have his or her data passed on to his or her next of kin, or to have it deleted.

-DDG may, however, even in the absence of a directive, give the heirs the opportunity to exercise certain rights, including the right of access, in order to enable the settlement of the deceased's estate.
+DDG may, however, even in the absence of directives, give heirs the possibility of exercising certain rights, notably the right of access, in order to enable the settlement of the deceased's estate.

-If, despite the efforts made by DDG to preserve the confidentiality of the User's Personal Data, the User believes that his or her rights have not been respected, the User may at any time file a complaint with a supervisory authority, in particular the CNIL.
+If, despite the efforts made by DDG to preserve the confidentiality of Users' Personal Data, the User believes that his or her rights have not been respected, the User may at any time lodge a complaint with a supervisory authority, in particular the CNIL.

 7.2 Exercise of the rights concerned

-For any question relating to this Privacy Policy and/or to exercise the rights described above, the User may at any time, and without cost, send a request to DDG, by :
+For any question relating to this Privacy Policy and/or to exercise the rights as described above, the User may at any time, and at no cost, send a request to DDG, by :

-DDG undertakes to respond to the User concerned as soon as possible, and in any event within one month of receipt of the request, it being understood that this period may be extended by two months, taking into account the complexity and number of requests sent to DDG simultaneously.
-In this case, DDG will indicate to the User the reasons for the extension.
+DDG undertakes to reply to the User concerned as soon as possible, and in any event within one month of receipt of the request, it being specified, however, that this period may be extended by two months in view of the complexity and number of requests sent simultaneously to DDG.
+In this case, DDG will inform the User of the reasons for the extension.

-It is possible that DDG does not follow up on the User's request, notably for legal reasons.
-In this case, DDG undertakes to inform the User of the reasons for its inaction and of the possibility for the User to lodge a complaint with a supervisory authority, in particular the CNIL, and/or to lodge a legal appeal.
+DDG may not act on the User's request, in particular for legal reasons.
+In this case, DDG undertakes to inform the User of the reasons for its inaction and of the possibility for the User to lodge a complaint with a supervisory authority, in particular the CNIL, and/or to take legal action.

-DDG takes care to protect and secure Personal Data to ensure its confidentiality and to prevent damage, destruction or disclosure to unauthorised third parties.
+DDG takes care to protect and secure Personal Data in order to ensure its confidentiality and to prevent any damage, destruction or disclosure to unauthorized third parties.

 8.1.
 Data integrity

 All Personal Data collected is stored on secure servers.
-Procedures to deal with any breach of personal data have been put in place.
+Procedures have been put in place to manage any breach of personal data.

-Without prejudice to the foregoing, in order to avoid any capture of Data by malicious third parties, independent of DDG, it is the responsibility of Users to exercise caution to prevent any unauthorised access to their personal data, and in particular
+Without prejudice to the foregoing, in order to avoid any capture of Data by malicious third parties, independent of DDG, it is the responsibility of Users to exercise caution to prevent any unauthorized access to their personal data, and in particular to

 8.3.
 Spoofing/ Phishing